apparatus [ ap-uh-rat-uhs ]

 noun, plural ap·pa·rat·us, ap·pa·rat·us·es.

-a group or combination of instruments, machinery, tools, materials, etc., having a particular function or intended for a specific use: Our cinematographer shot some beautiful footage with his apparatus..
+a group or combination of instruments, machinery, tools, materials, etc., having a particular function or intended for a specific use: Our cinematographer created some beautiful images with his apparatus.

-Enjoy my blog featuring 100 years of motion picture apparatuses.
+Enjoy my blog featuring 100 years of motion picture apparatus.

 Wilart Institute Standard Motion Picture Camera